particle-iot/docs/firmware/firmware.md

 Without multithreading enabled, this command is not useful (always returning `false`) because listening mode blocks application code.

-This command becomes useful on the Electron when system code runs as a separate RTOS task from application code.
+This command becomes useful on the {{device}} when system code runs as a separate RTOS task from application code.

 Once system code does not block application code, `Cellular.listening()` will return `true` once `Cellular.listen()` has been called